Right of abode in Hong Kong

 Right of abode in Hong Kong entitles a person to live and work in the territory without any restrictions or conditions of stay.
 Someone who has that right is a Hong Kong permanent resident.
-Foreign nationals may acquire the right of abode after meeting a seven-year residency requirement and are given most rights usually associated with citizenship, including the right to vote in regional elections.
+Foreign nationals (with infamous exception against domestic helpers) may acquire the right of abode after meeting a seven-year residency requirement and are given most rights usually associated with citizenship, including the right to vote in regional elections.
 However, they are not entitled to hold territorial passports or stand for office in some Legislative Council constituencies, unless they also naturalise as Chinese citizens.

 As a special administrative region of China, Hong Kong does not have its own nationality law and natural-born residents are generally Chinese citizens.
 Prior to 1997, the territory was a colony of the United Kingdom and right of abode was tied to British nationality law.
 Although Hong Kong, mainland China, and Macau constitute a single country, local residents with Chinese citizenship do not have automatic residence rights in either of the other two jurisdictions, which both control immigration separately.
 Similarly, mainland Chinese and Macanese residents do not automatically have residence or employment rights in Hong Kong.